Azure Functions

-Azure Function is an Azure Service from Microsoft that helps you to run some pieces of code smoothly without getting worried about the infrastructure for your application.
+Azure Function is an Azure Service from Microsoft that helps you run some code smoothly without worrying about your application’s infrastructure.

-In other words, Azure Functions is an event-based service from Microsoft that helps the existing Azure application platform to execute a few lines of code that trigger some events to perform some operations without getting worried about your application infrastructure.
+In other words, Azure Functions is an event-based service from Microsoft that helps the existing Azure application platform execute a few lines of code that trigger some events to perform some operations without worrying about your application infrastructure.

-In another way, Azure Functions is simply a “Functions-as-a-service” that provides the solution to run a few lines of code or functions in the cloud environment.
-You just need to worry about writing the code.
-No need to take any headache for the whole application or the infrastructure.
+In another way, Azure Functions is simply a “Functions-as-a-service” that lets you run a few lines of code in the cloud.
+You need to worry about writing the code—no need to take any headache for the whole application or the infrastructure.

-Azure Functions is called the serverless computing service ( Serverless means runs the code without needing to bother the hosting and infrastructure ), that is hosted on the cloud.
-The main purpose of the Azure Function to make easy application development.
+Azure Functions is a serverless computing service (Serverless means it runs code without needing to manage hosting or infrastructure) hosted in the cloud.
+The main purpose of Azure Functions is to make application development easier.
+You will find different types of Azure Functions.

 Features of Azure Functions

-Well, we discussed What Is Azure Functions?.
 Now is the time to discuss the features of Azure Functions.
 There are many features available for Azure Functions.
-Let’s discuss on few key features of the Azure Functions
+Let’s discuss a few key features of the Azure Functions

 Multiple Language Support